asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

 ```

 ### `Tags` in `message` object
 Tags are associated with individual message objects allowing for logical grouping and categorization of messages based on specific requirements or criteria or given channels and operations and more.
-The `tags` object when used within a `message` object, the context is restricted to the `message` object of the AsyncAPI document, meaning they only impact the `message` object of the AsyncAPI document.
+The `tags` object when used within a `message` object, the context is either restricted to the `message` object of the AsyncAPI document, meaning they only affect the `message` object of the AsyncAPI document or it could be a part of consistent use of tags across the document for logical grouping.

 Here's a visual representation of a `tags` object inside a `message` object in an AsyncAPI document:
 ```mermaid